jacob-mennell/dbtLearn/README.md

 4. **Snapshots:** Snapshots in dbt are historical representations of your data that capture the state of your models at a specific point in time.
 They are useful for creating time-series analysis or preserving snapshots of data for auditing purposes.

+5. **Macros:** Macros in dbt are reusable SQL code snippets that can be invoked across models and other dbt files.
+They help standardize and simplify complex transformations, allowing you to achieve consistency and reusability in your codebase.

-5. **Tests:** Tests in dbt are SQL expressions that are used to verify the quality and accuracy of your data transformations.
+6. **Tests:** Tests in dbt are SQL expressions that are used to verify the quality and accuracy of your data transformations.
 They allow you to identify data anomalies, inconsistencies, and errors.
 Tests can include checks for data types, null values, duplicates, and more, ensuring that the transformed data meets expected standards.

-6. **Docs:** dbt generates documentation for your data transformations automatically.
-Documentation includes descriptions of models, columns, sources, snapshots, tests, and seeds, making it easier for team members to understand the purpose and characteristics of each component in your data transformation process.
+7. **Docs:** dbt generates documentation for your data transformations automatically.
+Documentation includes descriptions of models, columns, sources, snapshots, tests, seeds, and macros, making it easier for team members to understand the purpose and characteristics of each component in your data transformation process.
 Documentation helps maintain transparency and collaboration within the team.

+## Summary

-By utilizing dbt's modeling, sourcing, testing, snapshotting, seeding, and documentation capabilities, data teams can streamline their data transformation workflows, improve data quality, and enhance collaboration among team members.
+By utilizing dbt's modeling, sourcing, testing, snapshotting, seeding, macro, and documentation capabilities, data teams can streamline their data transformation workflows, improve data quality, and enhance collaboration among team members.

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)